charredUtensil/groundhog/src/core/lore/graphs/orders.md

 P84 --> P154
 P85["[lostMinersApart]"]
 P85 --> P86
-P86["some of our Rock Raidiers are missing.<br/>our Rock Raiders are trapped throughout the cavern."]
+P86["&bull; some of our Rock Raidiers are missing.<br/>&bull; our Rock Raiders are trapped throughout the cavern."]
 P86 --> P87
 P86 --> P89
 P86 --> P121